 10. Add the fermentation weights into the jars and push the solids well beneath the liquid line.
 Adjust by adding or removing some of the salsa to ensure you have a half inch of headspace.
 This will allow for space for the fermenting bubbling to take place.

-Bubbling is suitable and means things are happening, but you don't want your salsa to overflow, so leaving a space at the top of the jar helps with this.
+Pro Tip: Bubbling or fizzy salsa can be strange the first time you see it.
+It’s perfectly fine and means the lactic acid is building and things are happening, but you don’t want your salsa to overflow, so leaving a space at the top of the jar helps with this.

-11. Add your fermentation lid and let your salsa sit at room temperature for three days.
-If you're nervous about the liquid spilling out of the top of the jar, you can always set your jars on a plate.
+11. Add your fermentation lid and let your salsa sit at room temperature (out of direct sunlight) for three days.
+If you’re nervous about the liquid spilling out of the top of the jar, you can always set your jars on a plate.

-Pro Tip: The warmer the room, the faster your salsa will ferment.
-Taste your salsa after three days and if it tastes great, move it to long-term cold storage.
+Pro Tip: The warmer the room, the faster the fermentation time.
+Taste your salsa after three days, and if it tastes great, move it to long-term cold storage.

 You can consolidate your salsa to one jar and use plastic lids to store in the refrigerator.
 Still, make sure the solid is kept beneath the liquid.